AdobeDocs/learning-manager.en/help/migrated/managers/feature-summary/manager-dashboard.md

 ![](assets/cs-team-view.png)

-To display names of the members in a team and the individual&nbsp;number of courses for which their status is Compliant, in Safe Deadline, reaching Upcoming Deadline, and Non Compliant, click the corresponding values in the table.
+To display names of the members in a team and the individual number of courses for which their status is Compliant, in Safe Deadline, reaching Upcoming Deadline, and Non Compliant, click the corresponding values in the table.

 ![](assets/cs-team-view-on-clickingthenumber.png)